into your inbox

 Roland-Garros was the place where Kuerten had his breakthrough at the age of 20 and the French crowd adored his game as well as his personality.
 In 2001, he expressed his own love for Roland-Garros when, after a close win gained with the support of the public, he lay down in the middle of a heart he had just drawn on the court with his racquet.

-Meanwhile, for Federer, Paris was the city where the Swiss had made his first ever Grand Slam appearance, in 1999, defeated in the first round by Patrick Rafter (5-7, 6-3, 6-0, 6-2), but making a strong impression on the observers.
+Meanwhile, for Federer, Paris was the city where the Swiss had made his first ever Grand Slam appearance, in 1999, defeated in the first round by Pat Rafter (5-7, 6-3, 6-0, 6-2), but making a strong impression on the observers.

 The facts: Kuerten wins in straight sets

 On this Saturday, May 30, 2004, the highly anticipated Roland-Garros showdown saw the new world No 1, Federer, face the three-time Roland-Garros champion, Guga Kuerten, a true legend in Paris and one of the all-time crowd favourites.
 Both players were known for their smooth techniques and spectacular games.
-All the ingredients of a great tennis match were gathered, and there was only one question: was Kuerten still in good enough shape to challenge Federer?
+All the ingredients of a great tennis match were in place, and there was only one question: was Kuerten still in good enough shape to challenge Federer?
 Since his last title in Paris in 2001, the Brazilian had been injured several times and had not been able to reach a single Grand Slam quarter-final.
 The Swiss, on the other hand, was in his prime and seemed almost invincible after his triumph in Hamburg against Guillermo Coria (4-6, 6-4, 6-2, 6-3).

 Federer had easily defeated his first two opponents, including the dangerous German Nicolas Kiefer, ranked No 34 (6-3, 6-4, 7-6), while Kuerten had to battle through five sets in the first round against world No 130, Nicolas Almagro (7-5, 7-6, 1-6, 3-6, 7-5).
 From the very beginning, with a delightful backhand lob, it was obvious that there was some magic left in Kuerten’s racquet.
 While Federer, who perhaps thought the Brazilian would not have enough fuel for a long battle, played a surprisingly defensive game, Kuerten dictated the game brilliantly.
 His backhand down-the-line was suddenly getting back to its form from his golden days while his touch remain unchanged.
 The Swiss appeared as if he had been caught off-guard.
 Suddenly, he was facing a Roland-Garros legend on his favourite court.
 Guga left him no chance to come back and sealed a straight-sets victory, 6-4, 6-4, 6-4.